-- Routing table quality measured as the ratio of fresh contacts, i.e. contacts that are online at the given time.
+- Routing table quality measured as the ratio of fresh contacts, i.e., contacts that are online at the given time.
 This metric is measured globally for all peers in periodic intervals of 5 minutes. - Success rate determines the ratio of lookups being able to find the desired objects.
 The success rate is aggregated over intervals of 5 minutes.
 A lookup can fail either if the object is not available at online peers or the peers holding the object are not found by the routing protocol due to the inconsistency of routing tables. - Dropped messages per peer reflects the impact of stale (offline) contacts in the routing tables.
-Overlay messages in Kademlia are sent via UDP and, hence, get dropped if the destination peer is offline. - Received messages per peer reflects the load of single peers in the overlay.
+Overlay messages in Kademlia are sent via UDP and, hence, get dropped if the destination peer is offline.